 This event is one of the most probable natural disasters that can hit our planet.
-It’s a major concern for many states, including the government of the United States.
+It’s a significant concern for many states, including the government of the United States.
 A coronal mass ejection (CME) is a sudden eruption of plasma from the surface of the sun.
 Is what NASA calls “Solar Storms.”
 You’ve probably seen recently in the news about how the Withe House stated that this had become a major concern for our country.
 The NASA warnings are no longer being ignored, and hopefully, the government will start to prepare.

 A high altitude EMP attack

 If a nuclear warhead or any other device that can create an EMP is detonated dozens or hundreds of miles above the Earth, the situation will change dramatically, and the effects will be devastating.
-There are many scenarios being analyzed by governments from all over the world.
+Many scenarios are being analyzed by governments from all over the world.
 Although a nuclear detonation is a real concern, it is not the primary threat.
 What worries our government the most is the fact that terrorist organization such as ISIS, are looking for ways to develop and smuggle weapons that will create a long-lasting effect.

 Related reading: How to survive an EMP Attack

 An attack on the power grid

 When it comes to attacking the power grid, two main scenarios are being analyzed by the government: a cyber-attack or an act of terrorism.
 The U.S. Department of Homeland Security (DHS) reports that cyber-attacks on the electric grid system are increasing in both frequency and sophistication.
 The primary sources for these type of attacks are nations such as China and North-Korea and sub-national terrorist organizations (ISIS has many followers schooled by countries that were eager to help “refugees”).
 An act of terrorism carefully planned would cripple the power grid in minutes.
 What scares me the most is that it’s much simpler than one would think.